dart-archive/www.dartlang.org/src/site/docs/tutorials/custom-elements/index.markdown

 by using &lt;element&gt; and
 providing it with a name for the new tag and the name of the tag that it extends.

-For example,
-here's a code snippet that defines a custom tag, &lt;x-fancy-button&gt;, that extends the standard HTML &lt;button&gt; tag.
+This code snippet extends the standard HTML &lt;button&gt; tag.
 The name and extends attributes are both required.

 {% highlight html %}